-- Unlawful Employment Discrimination - Civil Service and Labor Relations (if the agency wants to consider discipline or other actions related to this incident, or even interview Elena and Rob, they may both be entitled to a Union rep in that meeting.
-Even Megan may want to bring a steward if you interview her, though she herself is just reporting the issue.
+a.
+Civil Service Rules & Labor Relations (if the agency wants to consider discipline or other actions related to this incident, or even interview Elena and Rob, they may both be entitled to a Union rep in that meeting.
+Even Megan may want to bring a steward if you interview her, though she herself is just reporting the issue.)